Ford Taunus P3: Technical Innovation

-The P3 and the 1961 Citroën Ami were the first cars with rectangular or lozenge-shaped (non-round) headlights.
+The P3 and the 1961 Citroën Ami were the first cars with rectangular or lozenge-shaped headlamps.
 This technical innovation was developed by lighting manufacturers Hella (Taunus) and Cibie (Ami).
 At the time, it was an unquestioned article of faith that headlights were round, and in the United States, it was the law, so these new headlights were illegal there.
 Ten years later this had inspired European automakers to come up with various non-round headlamp shapes, though many had by 1970 settled on a standardised shared rectangular shape.

 Body

-Most of the cars were sold as two- or four-door sedans/saloons.
-A three-door "Turnier" station wagon was also available.
-The confident determination of the car's designers’ to celebrate the new decade with something new and different was reflected in the unusual positioning of the rear lights on the early station wagons, on the leading edge at the back of the roof of the car, as two red horizontal units lined up directly above the tailgate.
+Most of the cars were sold as two- or four-door saloons.
+A three-door "Turnier" estate was also available.
+The confident determination of the car's designers’ to celebrate the new decade with something new and different was reflected in the unusual positioning of the rear lights on the early estate cars, on the leading edge at the back of the roof of the car, as two red horizontal units lined up directly above the tailgate.
 Later P3 Turniers had their rear lights more conventionally positioned.

-The P3 also followed the tradition of its predecessor in that coach built two-door cabriolets and coupes were offered, converted by a traditional Cologne based body builder called Karl Deutsch However, these special bodied cars appear to have been relatively expensive, and only about 150 were produced.
+The P3 also followed the tradition of its predecessor in that coach built two-door cabriolets and coupes were offered, converted by a traditional Cologne based body builder called Karl Deutsch.
+However, these special bodied cars appear to have been relatively expensive, and only about 150 were produced.

 The cars were offered with an unusually broad choice of color and interior trim options.

 The early 1960s were a period of rapid expansion for the west European auto-industry, and export markets for the new 17M included Greece and Australia where several cars were converted locally into "pickups" or, in Australian English, "utes".
 The 17M was also assembled in South Africa and Southern Rhodesia in right hand drive.